TosinAremu/My_LITA_Project/README.md

 - How to Export Data from SQL to Excel.
 - Uses of CASE WHEN.
 - How to import a table into data base.
-- Portfolio Building for Data Analysis with GITHUB
+- Portfolio Building for Data Analysis with GITHUB.
-- Creating a GITHUB account
+- Creating a GITHUB account.
-- Understanding Repositories
+- Understanding Repositories.
 - Adding file to our repositories.

-Phase 7: POWER BI Installation and Introduction ( Week 7)
+Phase 7: Power BI Installation and Introduction ( Week 7)
-- Step by Step Installation of Power BI
+- Step by Step Installation of Power BI.
 - Introduction to Power BI, it's component and supported data sources.
-- Data Modelling
+- Data Modelling .

-Phase 8:
+Phase 8: Principles Of Data Visualisation (Week 8)
+- Power BI visualisation.
+- How to do data transformation, transpose data, check column quality, column profile, remove column, rows etc.
+- Power Query for data transformation, merging and appending.
+- How to use a text box, change visuals to home tab etc.

+Phase 9: DAX (Data Analysis Expression) Function (Week 9)
+- Conditional column, customn column.
+- Measures and calculated column in DAX.

+Phase 10: Data Visualisation ( Week 10)
+- Visualisation in Power BI.
+- Uses of charts, tables, maps, etc.
+- How to report using visualisation.
+- And how to publish on Power BI.